 In October 2003 we formed Dynavax Asia Pte.
-Ltd., or Dynavax Asia, which will focus on our clinical and preclinical hepatitis B programs.
+Ltd., or Dynavax Asia, which will focus on our clinical and preclinical HBV programs.
 Dynavax Asia is incorporated in Singapore and will become a wholly owned subsidiary upon the closing of this offering.
-We raised \$15.2 million in gross proceeds from eight institutional investors to fund the operations of Dynavax Asia.
-Because of the high incidence of hepatitis B in

-Asia, we intend to conduct the majority of our Phase III trials for our hepatitis B vaccine product candidate there.
-We also intend to continue preclinical research and, if merited, early human clinical trials for our hepatitis B immunotherapy product candidate in Asia.
+We will support the activities of Dynavax Asia through our own personnel and through limited hiring in Singapore.
+Because of the high incidence of HBV in Asia, we intend to conduct the majority of our Phase III trials for our HBV vaccine product candidate there.
+We also intend to continue preclinical research and, if merited, early human clinical trials for our HBV immunotherapy product candidate in Asia.
 We anticipate that certain activities associated with the conduct of these trials, as well as preclinical research into the development of advanced ISS formulations, will occur in Singapore.
-We will support the activities of Dynavax Asia through our own personnel and through limited hiring in Singapore.